 Conceptually, replacing your default Secure Boot keys requires entering setup mode.
 In this mode, you may replace all of the keys, including the PK.
 Setup mode may be entered only from the firmware setup utility; you cannot enter setup mode from within an OS.
 Thus, you must deal with your computer's setup utility.
 Unfortunately, there is no standardization of UEFI user interfaces, so it's impossible to describe precisely how to enter setup mode in a way that applies to all computers.
 In fact, many UEFIs don't even refer to setup mode as such!

 Some UEFIs provide the means to install your own keys using their own built-in user interfaces.
-This method of doing the job is likely to be slightly easier than using a separate utility, because you won't need to use an EFI shell or otherwise configure such a tool to run; but all three of the interfaces I've seen employ confusing terminology and are unintuitive in certain key respects.
+This method of doing the job is likely to be slightly easier than using a separate utility, because you won't need to use an EFI shell or otherwise configure such a tool to run; but all four of the interfaces I've seen employ confusing terminology and are unintuitive in certain key respects.
 They're all similar to one another, so for the sake of simplicity I'll describe only one: The ASUS P8H77-I. Some details differ between computers, but with any luck yours won't differ greatly from this one.

 To begin, you must find a way to enter the firmware setup utility.
 You can do this by hitting the Delete or F2 key on many computers just after you power them on, but this detail varies greatly between machines.
 Check your manual or watch the screen for prompts.
 Many Linux boot managers, including my own rEFInd, offer options to launch the firmware setup tool, so you may be able to use that method, too—but this feature relies on firmware support that's not universal, so it might not work for you.